 - An urn, plastic flowers, metal fixtures, or other objects that will not readily decompose in the ocean are not allowed when you release the cremated remains.

 In some instances, you might need to use a container to release remains in the sea.
 For example, if there are excessive wind conditions that will disturb your ability to safely scatter the ashes, there are containers you can use.
-The EPA states that these containers are approved by the Navy or Coast Guard for when cremains need to be buried at sea.
+The Navy provides guidance on acceptable containers for when cremains need to be buried at sea.
 Along with sinking efficiently, this container must also disintegrate rather quickly without leaving behind any non-biodegradable material.

-Every state sets its own rules regarding the local laws about spreading ashes.
+Every state sets its own laws about spreading ashes.
 However, these laws do not apply to the saltwater of the sea.
-The EPA and the MPRSA general permit covers spreading ashes in its entirety.
+The EPA and the MPRSA general permit covers spreading ashes in the ocean regardless of the state the boat departs from.
 States cannot change the regulations regarding the ocean, but they can when it comes to other places.

 For example, if you are interested in scattering the ashes of a loved one in a river or a lake, you will need to check with state regulations.
 This type of waterway is not included in the MPRSA general permit.